Ellis Park Stadium: History

 On 28 April 1969 the Transvaal Rugby Football Union formed a stadium committee to investigate the possibilities of a new stadium since the one in use did not meet all the modern requirements.
 Fifteen years later, after the game between Transvaal and the World Team on 31 March 1979, the old Ellis Park was demolished.
 Games were played at the Wanderers while the stadium was being rebuilt.

-A new Transvaal Rugby Football Union management was elected in 1984 with Dr Louis Luyt as Chairman and Prof Joe Poolman as his deputy.
+A new Transvaal Rugby Football Union management was elected in 1984 with Louis Luyt as chairman and Joe Poolman as his deputy.
 The decision was taken to place Ellis Park Stadium under the management of a trust.
-In 1987 after the Ellis Park Stadium was listed on the stock exchange and due to sound financial management by Dr Luyt, Ellis Park could announce that the debt to the amount of R53 million was fully paid and a further 86 suites could be erected.
+In 1987 after the Ellis Park Stadium was listed on the stock exchange and due to sound financial management by Luyt, Ellis Park could announce that the debt to the amount of R53 million was fully paid and a further 86 suites could be erected.

-Today the Golden Lions Rugby Union (Transvaal Rugby Union before) and Ellis Park Stadium (Pty) Ltd are debt free and have cash resources of more than all the other Unions and South African Rugby Union combined as well as borrowing powers of a similar amount.

-In 2005 Ellis Park made history by becoming the first black-owned stadium in South Africa.
+In 2005 Ellis Park became the first black-owned stadium in South Africa.
 The Golden Lions Rugby Football Union passed the management of the Ellis Park Precinct to a company with 51% black ownership.
-Interza Lesego and Ellis Park Stadium (Pty) Ltd make up the new management of the Ellis Park Precinct.
+Orlando Pirates, Interza Lesego and Ellis Park Stadium (Pty) Ltd make up the new management of the Ellis Park Precinct.

-The stadium was witness to an incident during a Premier Soccer League football match between Orlando Pirates and Black Leopards on 17 January 2007, when high winds blew several sideline advertising boards onto the pitch, striking a linesman and three players.
+The stadium was witness to an incident during a Premiership football match between Orlando Pirates and Black Leopards on 17 January 2007, when high winds blew several sideline advertising boards onto the pitch, striking a linesman and three players.
 Play resumed 7 minutes later, but the match was ultimately abandoned 6 minutes before full-time due to sudden torrential rains and lightning.
 The game's kickoff previously had been delayed 15 minutes by a power failure.

 Disaster of 11 April 2001

-In 2001 a stampede occurred during a soccer game between Orlando Pirates and Kaizer Chiefs.
+In 2001 a crowd crush occurred during a soccer game between Orlando Pirates and Kaizer Chiefs.
 With 43 people killed, the Ellis Park Stadium disaster is to date the biggest of its kind in South Africa.

+Crime

+The inner city suburb of Doornfontein has experienced increasing crime, leading to a number of incidents affecting stadium goers, and impacting stadium attendances.
+As a result, there have been calls for South African rugby to move to another venue in Johannesburg.